dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-prebuilt.md

 ## NVRAM(PMC)

-Needed to bring back NVRAM support for Z390 and newer, **DO NOT USE ON Z370 or older**
+Needed to bring back NVRAM support for Z390 , **DO NOT USE ON Z370 or older or Z490 and newer**

 Note: Desktop Z490 boards seem to not need this, though if you're having NVRAM issues you can try this SSDT.